Live at Birdland (John Coltrane album)

-Live at Birdland (stylized on the cover as Coltrane live at Birdland) is an album by jazz saxophonist John Coltrane featuring both live and in-studio components, originally released on January 9, 1964, on the Impulse! label.
-Similarly to Impressions, despite the album's title, only three of its tracks were actually recorded live at the Birdland club; the remainder are studio recordings.
-Among them is "Alabama", a tribute to four black children killed in the 16th Street Baptist Church bombing, a terrorist attack in Birmingham, Alabama perpetrated by white supremacists.
+Live at Birdland (titled on the cover Coltrane live at Birdland) is an album by the jazz saxophonist and composer John Coltrane.
+It was released on January 9, 1964, through Impulse!
+Records.
+Three of its tracks were recorded live at the Birdland club and two are studio recordings.
+Among them is "Alabama", a tribute to four black children killed in the 16th Street Baptist Church bombing, a white supremacist terrorist attack in Birmingham, Alabama.

-The album's original pressing accidentally included a false start–– this was corrected in later copies, but restored in CD editions.
+The album's original pressing accidentally included a false start; this was corrected in later copies but restored in CD editions.
 The album also features a live recording of "I Want to Talk About You", a song Coltrane had recorded on his 1958 album Soultrane, this time with an extended cadenza.

 Reception

 Scott Yanow's five-star AllMusic review calls the recording "[a]rguably John Coltrane's finest all-around album".
 A review in All About Jazz states: "Coltrane Live at Birdland showcases 'The Great Quartet' in excellent form: Elvin banging and cursin', McCoy a steady force maintaining the form, Jimmy Garrison pacing the beat and Coltrane stretching out into space filling the void...
 A definite collectors' item."
 Reviewer C. Michael Bailey wrote: "If the listener wishes to hear the master in transition, look no further than Coltrane Live at Birdland."
 LeRoi Jones wrote: "There is a daringly human quality to John Coltrane's music that makes itself felt, wherever he records.
 If you can hear, this music will make you think of a lot of weird and wonderful things.
 You might even become one of them."
+In 2017, Pitchfork ranked the album as the 128th best of the 1960s.

-Regarding the track "Alabama", Ben Ratliff wrote: "It is a striking piece of music.
-If anyone wants to begin to understand how Coltrane could inspire so much awe so quickly, the reason is probably inside 'Alabama.'
+The journalist Ben Ratliff wrote of "Alabama": "It is a striking piece of music.
+If anyone wants to begin to understand how Coltrane could inspire so much awe so quickly, the reason is probably inside 'Alabama'.
 The incantational tumult he could raise in a long improvisation, the steel-trap knowledge of harmony, the writing—that's all very impressive.
 But 'Alabama' is also an accurate psychological portrait of a time, a complicated mood that nobody else could render so well."